sendgridlabs/ddbmock/docs/pages/status.rst

 - Throttle write operations when provisioned throughput exceeded.
 TODO
 - Maximum throughput is 10,000.
 DONE
 - Minimum throughput is 1.
 DONE
 - Report accurate throughput.
-WONT FIX
+WIP (low level foundations are in place)

 ddbmock currently reports the consumed throughput based on item count.
 Their size is ignored from the computation.
-While it is theoretically possible, it would no be accurate anyway because we can not reproduce exactly Amazon's storage efficiency.

 Actually, this is even trickier as the throughput is normally spreaded among partitions which ddbmock does not handle.